Cut of pork: Blade shoulder

+These cuts are unique to Iberian pigs and do not have direct equivalents in British or North American butchery.
+Pluma is typically grilled or pan-seared over high heat and served medium-rare to preserve its tenderness and flavour.

 Shoulder arm picnic

-The arm shoulder can be cured on the bone to make a ham-like product or be used in sausages.
+The arm shoulder can be cured on the bone to make a ham-like product ("picnic ham") or be used in sausages.
 The hands (or paletas in Ibérico pigs) refer to the front legs, as opposed to the hind legs, which are hams or jamones.
-Between the paleta and the belly is a 150-200 g cut known as secreto which is very popular in Spain.
+Between the paleta and the belly is a 150–200 g cut known as secreto which is very popular in Spain.

 Loin

 The loin can be cured to make back bacon or Canadian-style bacon.
 The loin and belly can be cured together to make a side of bacon.
 The loin can also be divided up into roasts (blade loin roasts, centre loin roasts, and sirloin roasts come from the front, centre, or rear of the loin), back ribs (also called baby back ribs, or riblets), pork cutlets, and pork chops (chuletas).
 A pork loin crown roast is arranged into a circle, either boneless or with rib bones protruding upward as points in a crown.
 Pork tenderloin, removed from the loin, should be practically free of fat.
 It is known as lomo in Spain, where it is most often prepared as a filete or cured as a caña de lomo.
 This high-quality meat shows a very ordered arrangement of muscle cells that can cause light diffraction and structural coloration.